 On October 30, 2017, the Indiana Office of Utility Consumer Counselor ("OUCC") filed its direct testimony and exhibits.
-On that same day, the Industrial Group filed a Motion for Administrative Notice, which was granted on November 15, 2017.
+The Industrial Group filed a Motion for Administrative Notice, which was granted on November 15, 2017.
 On November 15, 2017, NIPSCO filed rebuttal testimony.
-On November 21, 2017, NIPSCO responded to a November 8, 2017 Docket Entry, and on November 30, 2017, the OUCC responded to a November 28, 2017 Docket Entry.
+On November 21, 2017 NIPSCO responded to a November 8, 2017 Docket Entry from the Presiding Officers.
+On November 30, 2017 the OUCC responded to a November 28, 2017 Docket Entry from the Presiding Officers.

-&lt;sup>1 The members of the Industrial Group in this proceeding are ArcelorMittal USA, BP Products North America, Inc., Cargill, Inc., Fiat Chrysler Automobiles, Praxair, Inc., and USG Corporation.
+The members of the Industrial Group in this proceeding are ArcelorMittal USA, BP Products North America, Inc., Cargill, Inc., Fiat Chrysler Automobiles, Praxair, Inc. and USG Corporation.

 An evidentiary hearing was held on November 30, 2017, at 9:30 a.m. in Room 222 of the PNC Center, 101 West Washington Street, Indianapolis, Indiana.
-NIPSCO, the OUCC, and Industrial Group appeared and participated.
-At the hearing, the parties' prefiled evidence was offered and admitted into the record without objection.
+NIPSCO, the OUCC and Industrial Group appeared and participated.
+At the hearing, the prefiled evidence of NIPSCO along with its November 21, 2017 docket entry response, and the OUCC along with its November 30, 2017 docket entry response, were offered and admitted into the record.
+The Industrial Group's IG Exhibit 1, IG Exhibit 1-C, Admin Notice 1 and Admin Notice 1-C were also admitted into the record.
 The witnesses were made available for cross-examination.
+No member of the public appeared or participated at the hearing.